ThomasKundera/fedb/projects/lynn_windfarm/README.md

 #### Reconstructions limits and notes

 For sure, the computed values have some errors.
 No attempt has been made to match the reconstructed windmill positions to the actual location on map.
-Not having teh location where the picture was taken makes it harder (but likely doable)
+Not having the location where the picture was taken makes it harder (but likely doable)

 However, the global reconstruction is globally correct (see Figure 4).